liamjdavis/liamjdavis.github.io/content/authors/admin/_index.md

 ## About Me

-Liam is a sophomore at Amherst College majoring in Mathematics and Computer Science with experience in AI research, software engineering, and quantitative research.
+Liam is a junior at Amherst College majoring in Mathematics and Computer Science with experience in AI research, software engineering, and quantitative research.
 He combines theoretical knowledge with practical engineering and business experience, bringing his pragmatic approach to solving complex problems across multiple domains.